The Art and Science of Successful Planning

 A life settlement is where the policy owner sells the contract to a third party.
 But do you know how life settlement proceeds are taxed?

-Understanding how life settlement taxation works can help you and your clients determine better if a life settlement is the right choice.
+Understanding how life settlement taxation works can help you and your clients determine whether a life settlement supports your broader estate planning goals for your family’s future.

 How Life Settlement Taxation Works: